Mridul0224/COVID-19-Vaccine-Tracker/README.md

 ## Contributions

 We welcome contributions from the community, including data updates, feature requests, and improvements to the dashboard's design and functionality.
-Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for more information on how to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.